 - If this continues, contact your nurse as the washout solution may need adjusting or your child may need more frequent washouts.

-- Do not give your child a bowel washout if he or she is ill.
+- Do not give your child a bowel washout if they are ill.

 - Check with your nurse before you start the washouts again.

 Your child’s stoma is bleeding

 - Passing the catheter into the stoma can sometimes cause minor bleeding, but this usually stops when the catheter is removed.

 - If bleeding continues, please contact your nurse for advice.

 Your child’s stoma is sore and oozing